Kreata/firemail/README.md

 }
 ```

-Once the message is delivered an `onsend` event is emitted.
+Once the message is delivered an `ondone` event is emitted.
 The event has an
 parameter which indicates if the message was accepted by the server (`true`) or not (`false`).

 ```
-client.onsend = function(success){
+client.ondone = function(success){
     if(success){
         console.log("The message was transmitted successfully with "+response);
     }